michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part3.md

 My presentation attempted to engage the audience by making it interactive (with questions), personalizing the story and being relateable (as learnt in part II resources).

-Feedback from the class presentation (including other resources that capture context for the ". . .
+I received feedback from the class presentation (to include other resources that provide more context for the ". . .
 US job market").

 ##### Final publication